lohithbhargav/Network_Security_Project/README.md

 ## Configuration Instructions
 Navigate to Google Colab, and signup to start working with Colab Create new notebook and name it
-Upload the dataset file into the environment from the below path
+Upload the dataset file into the environment to the below path
 ##### /content/routers_data_undirected

 After all the configurations are set, we are ready to visualize the data